devsjayanth/GitLab-SelfHosting/README.md

-# 🦊 GitLab with 🐳Docker Registry Installation on Debian13 Family.
+# 🦊 GitLab with 🐳Docker Registry
 Git repo + Docker Image registry
 Here are the complete steps to install GitLab on Debian, configured specifically for **minimal RAM usage** while keeping the **Git repository** and **Docker Container Registry** fully functional.